-The Board has reviewed the independence of each of the other current Directors and determined that all of the Non-executive Directors are independent.
+The Board has reviewed the independence of each of the current Directors and determined that all of the Non-executive Directors are independent.

-When making assessments of independence, the Board considers all relevant facts and circumstances.
+When making assessments of independence, the Board considers all relevant facts and circumstances, including but not limited to relationships with management, major shareholders, subsidiary and associated companies and other parties with whom Webjet transacts business.
 For the purpose of testing materiality, the Board uses a benchmark of 1% - i.e. a supplier to, or customer of, the Webjet Group will be material if transactions with parties associated with that person account for more than 1% of the Webjet Group's expenditure or more than 1% of such parties' consolidated gross revenue.
-There have been no commercial or financial transactions with any Director or related parties during FY21.
+There have been no commercial or financial transactions with any Director or related parties during FY23.

 Where a Director is considered by the Board to be independent but is affected by circumstances that appear relevant to the Board's (or other person's) assessment of independence, the Board has undertaken to explain the reasons why it reached its conclusion.
-In applying the independence test, the Board considers relationships with management, major shareholders, subsidiary and associated companies and other parties with whom Webjet transacts business against pre-determined materiality thresholds, all of which are set out in the policy.